 - No climbing of trees or hanging from tree limbs.
 The large old oak trees near the Rummel Haus are especially precious.
 Children should not walk on the roots or climb the trunks.

 - No walking in the flower beds.

 - No wading in the water fountain or climbing on the large rocks surrounding the fountain.

-- Children or adults who commit vandalism; repeatedly use language that is inappropriate for minors, or repeatedly fail to play constructively or risk the well- being of, or hurt others, may lose all playground privileges.
+- Children or adults who commit vandalism, repeatedly use language that is inappropriate for minors, or repeatedly fail to play constructively or risk the well-being of, or hurt others, will lose all playground privileges.

-- Obey direct requests of Round Top Family Library staff or trustees.
+- Obey direct requests of Round Top Family Library staff or board of directors.